astrotars/stream-flutter/README.md

 We're using a `FutureBuilder` to asynchronously load our activities.
 We won't go into this pattern here so please refer to the [docs](https://api.flutter.dev/flutter/widgets/FutureBuilder-class.html) or [The Boring Flutter Development Show](https://www.youtube.com/watch?v=rfagvy5xCW0&list=PLOU2XLYxmsIK0r_D-zWcmJ1plIcDNnRkK&index=4) to understand how this works.
 We also use a simple [`RefreshIndicator`](https://api.flutter.dev/flutter/material/RefreshIndicator-class.html) to implement pull to refresh.
 Putting these two built in widget's together allows us to show a user's messages and refresh them when they post a new message.

 The Stream specific code happens with our `_activities` variable.
-In order to get a user's messages (which are activities in Stream lingo) we once again call to our `ApiService`:
+In order to get a user's activities (which contain our messages) we once again call to our `ApiService`:

 ```dart
 // mobile/lib/profile.dart:23